-Talk to their sponsoring employer about the possibility of risk settlement options, such as a bulk annuity, longevity swap or a transfer to a Superfund.
+Talk to their sponsoring employer about the possibility of risk settlement options, such as a bulk annuity or longevity swap.
 It is an essential part of the process when looking to reduce risk, as the sponsor is ultimately responsible for making up shortfalls that arise.